f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/httplb_pool_continue.png

-Once done, click **Add Item** to apply the origin pool to the load balancer configuration.
+Once done, click **Apply** to apply the origin pool to the load balancer configuration.
 This will return to the load balancer configuration form.

 .. figure:: assets/httplb_pool_confirm.png